It was dark. It was cold. We were stranded.

 - Create a line item in your monthly budget to save 10% of your take home pay for emergencies.

-- Open a free checking account to hold your efund money.
+- Open a high yield savings account to hold your efund money.

 - Keep saving until you reach $1,000 in the account.